decent-bet/platform-frontend/README.md

     testrpc --mnemonic "mimic soda meat inmate cup someone labor odor invest scout fat ketchup" -l 6732810
     ```

-2. Migrate contracts to TestRPC
+2. Add a .env file to the current directory with the following variables

     ```
+    MNEMONIC='<MNEMONIC TO DEPLOY CONTRACTS AND CONTROL THE PLATFORM>' INFURA_KEY='<REGISTERED INFURA KEY>'
+    DEFAULT_ACCOUNT='<DEFAULT ACCOUNT LINKED TO YOUR MNEMONIC>'
+    ```

+3. Migrate contracts to TestRPC

+    ```
     truffle migrate
     ```

-3. Run the webpack server for front-end hot reloading.
+4. Run the webpack server for front-end hot reloading.
 For now, smart contract changes must be manually recompiled and migrated.

     ```
     npm run start
     ```

-4. To build the application for production, use the build command.
+5. To build the application for production, use the build command.
 A production build will be in the build_webpack folder.

     ```
     npm run build
     ```

-5. Deploy the build files using a simple express server and [pm2](https://github.com/Unitech/pm2) or [serve](https://github.com/zeit/serve)
+6. Deploy the build files using a simple express server and [pm2](https://github.com/Unitech/pm2) or [serve](https://github.com/zeit/serve)